Frequently Asked Questions

 A: Any founder, first-time or experienced, who’s entered the danger zone between raising capital and delivering results.

-It’s the same pattern every time: momentum slows, focus scatters, and board confidence starts to slip.
+It’s the same pattern every time: momentum slows, focus scatters, and investor confidence starts to slip.
 Once that spiral begins, it’s brutal to reverse.

 Q: Is everything we discuss confidential?

 A: Our relationship is built on absolute trust.
-So you can admit mistakes here before they show up in the boardroom.
+So you can admit mistakes here before they show up in the investor calls.

 What we discuss never leaves our conversations.
 Full stop.